artm/vision-ui-skeleton/README.md

 The goal of this is to automate my development practices so starting new projects is an easy streamlined process.

+# directory structure

+- source root (a.k.a.
+CMAKE\_SOURCE\_DIR)
+  - main: main executable(s) will be built there
+  - cmake: cmake extensions, macros and scripts
+  - ruby: un-gem-ified ruby helpers
+  - lib: project specific libraries:
+    - every project will have a static project library linked into main executable and tests
+    - some dependencies may be placed under lib as git submodules
+      - cxxtest
+      - qxmlrpc
+  - test: cxxtest based unit tests
+  - vendor: bundler installs gems into vendor/bundle
+  - features: in case cucumber is used for BDD that's where it expects features and stepdefs

 # cmake

 I use cmake as a basis for C/C++ build system.
 The boilerplate comes